VPN Gate Review: Quick Expert Summary

 VPN Gate is free, but I honestly can’t recommend it.
 It’s missing a kill switch and server owners are allowed to log your data.
 It also has very slow speeds, and it doesn’t have native apps, which means you need to manually install it on your devices using third-party apps (this isn’t intuitive and can be very difficult for less tech-savvy users).

 Frankly, VPN Gate is one of the worst VPNs I’ve ever used.
-If you’re in the market for a secure and fast free VPN, check out our list of the best free VPNs in 2023 (I recommend ProtonVPN’s free plan).
-That said, I think it’s best to get a premium paid VPN like ExpressVPN or Private Internet Access — they both include robust security features, some of the fast speeds out there, have easy-to-use apps for all of the major platforms, work with the top streaming apps, support torrenting on all of their servers, have affordable pricing, and come with a 30-day money-back guarantee.
+If you’re in the market for a secure and fast VPN, I recommend ExpressVPN — it has robust security features, the fastest speeds out there, easy-to-use apps for all of the major platforms, excellent streaming and torrenting support, affordable pricing, and a 30-day money-back guarantee on all plans.

 VPN Gate Full Review